wdbm/InfoPeace/README.md

 # New here?
 It's ok!

 This is an evolving project, so feel free to add comments or ideas or material or remove material or whatnot.
-I guess just try to keep the Markdown pretty neat is all.
+I guess just try to keep the Markdown pretty neat is all and for now just commit directly to the master branch.

 # Some broad ideas